Creisoss/C-codes/README.md

 # C-codes
-This repository contais some chalenges i do using the c language
+This repository contais some codoing challenges i did using the c language